-For every month of study at ILI, you or your sponsor must show proof of financial support in the amount of $1,850 per month.
+For every month of study at ILI, you or your sponsor must show proof of financial support in the amount of $2,000 per month for your estimated expenses.
 If you are sponsoring yourself, please submit a bank statement in your name with the date the account was opened, present balance and date of the statement.
 The statement may not be older than 3 months.

 If you have a sponsor residing outside the U.S., please submit a letter certifying that your sponsor will support you financially and your sponsor's bank statement.
 You may find it helpful to complete this generic sponsor letter.

 If your sponsor is residing in the U.S. and a U.S. citizen or permanent resident, he/she will need to fill out an official I-134 Affidavit of Support.
 The Affidavit of Support form can be downloaded at http://www.uscis.gov/files/form/i-134.pdf.

 All documents must be translated into English and the amounts shown in U.S. Dollars.

 SEVIS is the Student and Exchange Visitor Information System of the U.S. Immigration and Customs Enforcement.
 It is an automated system that keeps track of students and exchange visitors and ensures that they maintain their status while in the United States.
 Each student or exchange visitor issued an initial Form I-20 or DS-2019 on after September 1, 2004 is responsible for paying the fee of $200.
 Payment can be made online at https://www.fmjfee.com/i901fee/ or ILI can make the payment for you if the fee is paid to us in advance.
 More information about SEVIS can be found at http://www.ice.gov/sevis/i901/ .